ec1oud/nettebook/kanban.md

 - [ ] use libgit2 to manage revisions if the file is in a git repo
   - [ ] but only if the yaml metadata says to do that, or only if it doesn't say not to?
+  - [ ] should be possible to define rules for when to commit in a particular directory / repo: commit new files on first save? commit on each save presumably? amend if the file is changed multiple times in the same day? etc. Maybe use xattrs for that (or a dotfile)
+  - [ ] prompt for a commit message in the save dialog?
 - [ ] git on ipfs: follow the standard if there is one
+- [ ] optionally preserve original creation times for the file date on save
 - [ ] techtree: multiple kanban projects get organized into a long-term roadmap
 - [ ] collaboration features: share the roadmap and the kanban boards, solicit help from others, encourage sharing and merging of roadmaps